kuyawa/DataPackage/Readme.md

 pack.export(zip: true)
 ```

-### How to add this library to your project
+### How to add this library to your project:

-In order to use this library all you need to do is add it to your Package Manifest and it will be ready to use in your application:
+In order to use this library all you need to do is add this repo to your Package Manifest and it will be ready to use in your application:

 ```Swift
 import PackageDescription